bloominstituteoftechnology/Auth-Friends/README.md

 # Auth Friends

   Topics:

   * React Router
   * Protected Routes
   * `axios` package
   * AJAX
   * Promises
   * Authentication tokens

 ## Instructions

   ### Task 1: Set Up

   #### Initialize Project

+  * Initial commit
   * Run `npm install` inside the root directory of this project to install dependencies for the API server.
   * Run `npm start` to start the API server.
   * Run `npx create-react-app friends --use-npm` in a separate terminal window in the root directory of the project to create your starter application.
   * If you experience issues with `npx`, you may create your starter application by running `create-react-app friends --use-npm`.
   * `cd` into the _friends_ folder and type `npm install axios react-router-dom` which will install the needed dependencies.

 ### Task 2a: MVP